 AWIS Pre-Doctoral Awards

 These awards are given to female students enrolled in science program leading to a Ph.D., including graduate biology work and graduate plant biology.
 There is also a smaller Citation of Merit to qualified students.
-Each award is describe in full with deadline on the AWIS website.
+Each award is describe in full with deadline on the AWIS site.

 Environmental Protection Agency – STAR Programs